deknusapt/winbox-on-linux/README.md

-# Install and Use Mikrotik winbox on Linux Desktops
+# Install and Use MikroTik WinBox on Linux Desktops
-This is the simple script to install and have  Mikrotik Winbox in the Linux Desktop
+This is the simple script to install and have a WinBox in the Linux Desktop